-Online shoppers can be located anywhere in the world.
+Online shoppers can be located around the world.
 A checkout experience optimized to fit their expectations and preferences in terms of pricing, language, currency and payment methods is required to convert them.

 According to a study by WorldPay, price is the most cited reason shoppers abandon a purchase.